Kansas City Chiefs logo added to State Farm Stadium end zone

 Hogan tweeted pictures showing the initial coat of paint on the Chiefs logo in the end zone is already complete.
 As is the nearby KC Arrowhead.

-Super Bowl LVII banners and other signage is also being added inside and around State Farm Stadium in Glendale, as you can see in the video player at the top of the page.
+Super Bowl LVII banners and other signage are also being added inside and around State Farm Stadium in Glendale, as you can see in the video player at the top of the page.

 The stadium will be in the spotlight as millions of people around the world tune in to watch the Chiefs and Eagles in Super Bowl LVII February 12.